World Cup Favourites: Top Contenders & Dark Horses for 2026

 Published on by

 Who will win the World Cup in 2026?
-The tournament in North America kicks off in June 2026, and we now have the clearest possible picture of the World Cup favourites.
+The tournament in North America is now well underway, with action kicking off across the USA, Mexico, and Canada.
+The group stage battles have already begun reshaping the landscape, and we now have the clearest possible picture of the live World Cup favourites.

 This article analyses the teams most likely to succeed in the USA, Mexico and Canada.
 We examine squad depth, recent form, tournament know-how, and the latest market odds from the top World Cup betting sites to provide our top 5 picks and dark horses for the 2026 World Cup trophy.